-Object of the Week: Burgess’s Bösendorfer Baby Grand Piano
+Object of the Week: Burgess’s Bösendorfer Piano

-This video, filmed by Liana Burgess, shows Burgess playing the opening bars of Claude Debussy’s Sarabande Pour Le Piano (c.
+The video, filmed by Liana Burgess, shows Burgess playing the opening bars of Claude Debussy’s ‘Sarabande Pour Le Piano’ (c.
 1901).

-Burgess remembers his father as a talented player, writing, ‘He had, without being a virtuoso, as fullg rasp of the capabilities of the piano as any professional performer I have ever known.
+Burgess remembers his father, Joseph Wilson, as a talented piano-player.
+He wrote that Joseph ‘had, without being a virtuoso, as full grasp of the capabilities of the piano as any professional performer I have ever known.
 He could switch from ragtime to Chopin; he was a brilliant improviser.’